-"Prospectus Directive" has the meaning described in "Prohibition of Sales to EEA Retail Investors."
+"Prospectus Regulation" has the meaning described in "Prohibition of Sales to EEA Retail Investors."

-"PTCE" has the meaning described in "ERISA Considerations-Prohibited Transactions between the Plan and a Party in Interest."
+"PTCE" has the meaning described in "ERISA Considerations-Prohibited Transactions between the Plan and a Party in Interest-Examples of Prohibited Transaction Exemptions."

 "Receivables Servicing Fee" means, for any month, one-twelfth of the product of (1) the Receivables Servicing Fee Percentage and (2) the Issuing Entity Average Principal Balance for that month.